grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 "What did you do to the Northern Points that would send them after you?"

 "Nothing!
-Fuckin' Nothing.
+Fuckin' nothing.
 I've never been there.
 Miss Mai suggests larger shifts happening in the world that could affect our innocent little business here, and the _Grackle_ may be a symptom of those global-scale changes," said Percy.

 "Well then.
 That boat docked and unloaded a bunch of big fucking goons.
 Bigger even than those who worked at the depot.
 Or, better fuckin' armed and armored at least.
 The goons tore through the whole fuckin' depot checking papers at every slip with a sub docked, questioning every person they saw in the docking bay."

 "Including you?"
 Percy asked.

 "Including me.
 That was no trouble, I've got quality fucking papers and stories to put off any Authority inspection long enough for me to tiptoe away.
-But here's a thing: they was specifically asking about your boat"
+But here's a thing: they was specifically asking about your boat."

 "They asked about the _Prospect_ --- by name?"
-Percy was horrified that any Authority would know the name of her boat at all, never mind going around asking about it.
+Percy was horrified that any Authority would know the name of her boat at all, never mind go around asking about it.

 "Indeed.
-A couple of those goons stood over the slip to the _Gnat_ and asked me if I knew anything about a boat named the _Prospect_; small lady captain, big fuckin' first mate."
+A couple of those goons stood over the slip to the _Gnat_ and asked me if I knew anything about a boat named the _Prospect_: small lady captain, big fuckin' first mate."

 "I assume you did not have any further information for them?"
 Hemi asked.